Thorpe Bay railway station: Privatisation era (1994–2025)

 On privatisation in 1994, infrastructure ownership passed to Railtrack and Prism Rail took over operations of the franchise, marketing the route as LTS Rail.
 Prism Rail were bought out by National Express in 2000 and in 2002 the line was rebranded as c2c.

 Ownership of the infrastructure passed to Network Rail in 2002.

 National Express sold the operation of the franchise to Trenitalia in 2017.

 The station and all trains serving it are currently operated by c2c and are operated by Class 357 and Class 720/6 EMUs.

-A more detailed history of the franchises can be found on the c2c page.

 Private operation of the London, Tilbury and Southend line by Trenitalia c2c ceased on 20 July 2025, with the new publicly owned operator c2c taking over.

 Design

 The station has two through platforms, which are connected by an overhead footbridge.
 Platform 1 is utilised by London-bound (up) trains, and Platform 2 is for (down) Shoeburyness trains.

-The ticket office has two serving positions and uses the TRIBUTE issuing system.
-The ticket office is an open wooden counter, without the clear-glass window usually separating ticket office clerks from customers.